fivestars/aladdin-demo/docs/elasticsearch_statefulset.md

     $ aladdin restart
 Check to see if the elasticsearch still works, even though we didn't populate it this time around!
 You should get the same output as last time, meaning the data persisted between deployments, hooray!

+For the purpose of this tutorial, we made elasticsearch.populate a toggle-able value to explicitly show what is going on.
+However, in a non-tutorial environment, it would not be good practice to need to change a helm variable between deploys.
+One possible way to handle this is to create a separate population script in a [Commands Container](./commands_container.md) that can be invoked explicited to populate data.